-- Where original roofing remains in place, use replacement roofing material to match original material.
-Where the existing roofing material differs from the original material, it is preferable that replacement material match the original material. - Make an effort to recondition existing standing seam metal roofs.
+- On roof areas visible from the public right-of-way, here original roofing remains in place, use replacement roofing material to match original material.
+Where the existing roofing material differs from the original material, it is preferable that replacement material match the original material.
+Since most commercial buildings within the downtown core have shallow-pitched or flat roofs that are not visible from the street, choice of roofing material is open. - Make an effort to recondition existing standing seam metal roofs.
 Existing standing seam metal roof should not be covered over with dissimilar roofing material. - For asphalt shingles, use premium quality for maximum life expectancy (up to 30 years); use grey, brown or black colours. - Provide a continuous air barrier system, insulation, and ventilation at attics to prevent the formation of ice dams.
 On roofs prone to ice dam formation, install additional waterproofing when re-roofing.
 The presence of a continuous air barrier system prevents warm interior air from entering the attic space and is a significant defence against ice dam formation.